jaygilmore/formprotection/README.md

 - The time threshold is a balance between security and user experience; 5-10 seconds is usually optimal.
 - Regularly update your spam patterns based on the spam you receive.
 - Consider hiding error messages in production to avoid giving feedback to spammers.
+- The rate limiter enforces a garbage collection threshold of 1 day for temporary files and limits the total number of files to 1000.
+These values are hardcoded and not configurable.

 ## Troubleshooting
 - If legitimate users can't submit forms, try decreasing the `spamTimeThreshold`.
 - If you're getting false positives, review and update your spam word patterns.
 - Check your MODX error logs for detailed information about blocked submissions.

 ## Support
 For assistance or to report issues, please contact:
 - Email: jay@modx.com